 The building’s bell tower is the original home of the Liberty Bell and it’s open for tours daily.
 Independence Hall requires a guided tour from a park ranger which can be scheduled online or in-person at the visitor center.
 The guided tour includes a walk-through of the Assembly Room and Tours are first-come, first-served, and last about 30 minutes.

 2. Congress Hall

-From 1790 – 1800 Philadelphia served as the nations capital while Washington DC was being constructed.
+From 1790 – 1800 Philadelphia served as the nation’s capital while Washington DC was being constructed.
 Congress Hall is a legacy of the capital period and where the United States Congress met during that decade.
 It’s also where both George Washington and John Adams, the countries first two presidents, were inaugurated.
-The building is marks the first peaceful exchange of executive power in modern democracy.
+The building marks the first peaceful exchange of executive power in a modern democracy.

 The building is adjacent to Independence Hall and located at 6th and Chestnut Streets.
 It’s been restored to its 1796 condition and is open to public tours as part of the Independence National Park.

 Carpenter’s Hall opened in 1775 and is one of the most historic sites in Pennsylvania.
 It was built for for the Carpenter’s Company of the City and County of Philadelphia, the country’s oldest craft guild.
 The structure is the birthplace of the Commonwealth of Pennsylvania and the meeting place for the First Continental Congress in 1774.